Bonville

 Bonville features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 81.2% of all households, including 37.1% couples with children, 34.7% couples without children, and 9.1% single parent families.
-Non-family households account for the remaining 18.8%, with lone person households at 16.6% and group households comprising 2.0%.
-The median household size is 2.8 people, larger than the Rest of NSW average of 2.4.
+Family households account for 81.2% of all households, including 37.1% couples with children, 34.7% couples without children, and 9.1% single parent families.
+Non-family households constitute the remaining 18.8%, with lone person households at 16.6% and group households comprising 2.0%.
+The median household size is 2.8 people, which is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households